Skip to content

 When the editor closes, the %edit directive is stripped and the remaining text appears in the prompt input bar for further editing.
 The agent is not launched until you press Enter in the prompt bar.

 Once the plan is approved, sase launches a follow-up coder agent using the same handoff body as the #coder built-in xprompt (see sase/xprompts/coder.md). #coder takes the approved plan file as its plan_file input, injects it with @, and instructs the agent to implement the plan.
 By default the coder does not inherit the planner's chat transcript — the plan file is the hand-off artifact.
-Set SASE_CODER_INHERIT_PLANNER_CHAT=1 to restore the old behavior, in which case a #resume:<planner_name> reference is prepended to the coder prompt so it resumes the planner's session.
+Set SASE_CODER_INHERIT_PLANNER_CHAT=1 to restore the old behavior, in which case a #fork:<planner_name> reference is prepended to the coder prompt so it resumes the planner's session.
+The coder prompt also carries a %model: directive.
+A model chosen at approval time wins.
+When no model is chosen, the follow-up default is resolved at handoff time from the planner agent's concrete provider/model: an active worker override, a matching llm_provider.worker_models entry for the planner's primary lane, then the planner's own provider/model as the fallback.
+The generated prefix is a concrete %model:<provider>/<model> so the planner's primary context is preserved even if the global worker lane changes before launch (when the planner is missing provider/model metadata the follow-up falls back to a bare %model:worker).
+Ordinary %model:worker directives written elsewhere still resolve from the current effective worker lane.

 Epic Directive